gasparka/thesis/docs/4_examples.rst

 One of the limitation emerging from the Python domain simulation is the support of support of one clock domain.
 In general since Pyha has been applied to SDR applications this has not been a problem as all the processing happens in baseband and generally no sample rate conversions are required.
-In addition Pyha lacks the support for interfaces like AXI or Avalon.
+In addition, Pyha lacks the support for interfaces like AXI or Avalon.
 Also most of the tools support converting to Verilog and VHDL, while Pyha only supports VHDL.

 Integration to bus structures is another item in the wish-list.
 Streaming blocks already exist in very basic form.